Alpes-Maritimes: Politics

 Since the end of World War II, Alpes-Maritimes has generally voted to the right.
 It has nine constituencies for the National Assembly.
 Following the 2017 legislative election, six constituencies are represented by members of The Republicans (LR) right-wing party and three by members of the La République En Marche!
 (REM) centrist party.
 Of the five members of the Senate who represent the department in the upper house of Parliament, four are right-wing (LR) and one is left-wing (Socialist Party, PS).
 Of the 54 departmental councillors, 52 are aligned with the right-wing coalition and two are in the left-wing opposition.

-In the 2022 French presidential election, Marine Le Pen of the National Rally won a majority in Alpes-Maritimes in the first round; incumbent Emmanuel Macron of La République En Marche! won a majority in the second round.
+In the 2022 French presidential election, Marine Le Pen of the National Rally won a plurality in Alpes-Maritimes in the first round; incumbent Emmanuel Macron of La République En Marche! won a majority in the second round.

 In the 1980s and 1990s, Alpes-Maritimes experienced corruption problems with its politicians, which led to several criminal convictions, including those of Nice Mayor Jacques Médecin and Cannes Mayor Michel Mouillot, as well as that of Antibes Mayor Pierre Merli, criminally indicted in 1995 for a real estate scam and convicted four years later.